 - Moreover, the novel opposes a nomadic individual and sedentary ones.
 That creates tension.
 French Canada had voyageurs and coureurs des bois and it had farmers.
 In Louis Hémon‘s Maria Chapdelaine, François Paradis is nomadic as opposed to Eutrope Gagnon, a farmer.

-- The inhabitants of Le Chenal du Moine are a closely knit society, almost impenetrable.
-That too creates tension.
+- The inhabitants of Le Chenal du Moine are a closely knit society, almost impenetrable, which also creates tension.
 What if le survenant were an Englishman?
 At that time, there still was motivation, on the part of certain officials, to assimilate French-speaking Canadians.[i]

 - Finally, as a remembrance of times past, the novel exudes nostalgia.
 The action takes place in 1910 when French-speaking Canadians were about to experience the beginning of their industrial revolution.
 Actually, it did not happen until the 1960s.